-• Banquets and Receptions: Programs in which the primary purpose is food consumption without a developmental outcome relating to said food, including an

-- end-of-the- year or award banquet, or a reception that is not part of a larger program. - Food Sale Philanthropies: Programs which sell or otherwise provide food for a philanthropy, without other programmatic elements - Organization Recruitment: Programs in which a primary purpose is recruitment of new members - Organization Recognition: Programs designed for the recognition of the organization or its individuals - Corporate Recruitment: Programs in which a primary purpose is recruitment for a company - Department-run Programs: Programs in which the majority of planning and executing is handled by university staff, rather than student organization membership. - Meetings: Organization meeting or any program during a meeting; Programs held during an organization's meeting time, when marketed as open programs, are fundable - Tabling and Drop-in Events: Events in which literature or material is passed out with limited interaction, or in which participants are merely passers-bys without engagement beyond viewing material.
-Such events may be eligible for operating funds.
-The event must be designed so that people spend an extended period of time at it. - Academic Program Requirement: Programs in which there is an academic requirement (e.g. capstone project or class) in order to present/attend will not be funded - Religious or worship services: E.g. masses, prayer circles and meetings, sabbats, seders, Shabbat services (meal, reading part of exodus) - Political and lobbying activities: E.g. partisan political activities, political campaigns, or political lobbying - Gambling: Any part of a program that involves a paid game of chance where participant exchanges anything of value for the opportunity to play.
-These programs include but are not limited to casino nights, card tournaments, and raffles. - Signature Events: Events that are considered Student Activity Fee funded Signature Events are not eligible for programming funds - Prohibited Expenses: As listed above in section "Prohibited Expenditures"
+- Banquets, Galas, and Receptions: Programs in which the primary purpose is food consumption without a developmental outcome relating to said food, including an end-of-the- year or award banquet, gala, or reception that is not part of a larger program - Food Sale Philanthropies: Programs which sell or otherwise provide food for a philanthropy, without other programmatic elements - Organization Recruitment: Programs in which a primary purpose is recruitment of new members.
+This includes recognition events or organization kick-off meetings - Organization Recognition: Programs designed for the recognition of the organization or its individuals - Corporate Recruitment: Programs in which a primary purpose is recruitment for a company - Department-run Programs: Programs in which the majority of planning and executing is handled by university staff, rather than student organization membership. - Meetings: Organization meeting or any program during a meeting; Programs held during an organization's meeting time, when marketed as open programs, are fundable - Tabling and Drop-in Events: Events in which literature or material is passed out with limited interaction, or in which participants are merely passers-by without engagement beyond viewing material or a single activity.
+Such events may be eligible for CSA Operating Funds.
+The event must be designed so that people spend an extended period of time at it and meaningfully engage with the program. - Study Table Events: Events where rooms or spaces are simply reserved for participants to do work that is not part of a larger program. - Academic Program Requirement: Programs in which there is an academic requirement (e.g. capstone project or class) in order to present/attend will not be funded - Religious or Worship Services: E.g. masses, prayer circles and meetings, sabbats, seders, Shabbat services (meal, reading part of exodus) - Political and Lobbying Activities: E.g. partisan political activities, political campaigns, or political lobbying - Gambling: Any part of a program that involves a paid game of chance where participant exchanges anything of value for the opportunity to play.
+These programs include but are not limited to casino nights, card tournaments, and raffles. - Signature Funding: Events that are considered Student Activity Fee funded Signature Funding events are not eligible for Programming Funds - Prohibited Expenses: As listed above in section "Prohibited Expenditures"